ressio/lazy-load-xt/README.md

 ## About

-Mobile-oriented, fast and extensible jQuery plugin for lazy loading of images/videos with build-in support of jQueryMobile framework.
+Mobile-oriented, fast and extensible jQuery plugin for lazy loading of images/videos.

-Currently tested in IE 6-11, Chrome 1-31, Firefox 1.5-27.0, Safari 3-7, Opera 10.6-18.0, iOS 5-7, Android 2.3-4.4,
+Currently tested in IE 6-11, Chrome 1-47, Firefox 1.5-43.0, Safari 3-9, Opera 10.6-34.0, iOS 5-9, Android 2.3-5.1,
 Amazon Kindle Fire 2 and HD 8.9, Opera Mini 7.

 **Requires jQuery 1.7+, Zepto 1.0+, DOMtastic 0.7.3+ built with `--jquery-compat`, or [jQLight](#jqlight).**